Share the post "Gig review: SQUEEZE – Roundhouse, London, 22 November 2024"

 They may have formed in ‘74 but it was ‘78 when they finally broke through into the wider consciousness with ‘Take Me I’m Yours’, so it was fitting that song should end the set, instead of its more usual position at the start.
 The pacing was a little odd however, especially considering there was no encore as such, as midway through came a lengthy round of band introductions and mini solo slots without ever coming back to the song.

-Nevertheless, this was a perfectly balanced set of classic songs, mixing hits, alum cuts and old and new (even in the same songs), and done with such panache.
+Nevertheless, this was a perfectly balanced set of classic songs, mixing hits, album cuts and old and new (even in the same songs), and done with such panache.
 It looked as if it was being filmed, preserving for posterity that these great and enduring British treasures fully deserve the Indian summer of popularity they are enjoying.

 Review and Photos by Andy Nathan